Yom Kippur War: Soviet supplies

-Starting on October 9, the Soviet Union began supplying Egypt and Syria by air and by sea.
+Starting on 9 October, the Soviet Union began supplying Egypt and Syria by air and by sea.
 The Soviets airlifted 12,500–15,000 tons of supplies, of which 6,000 tons went to Egypt, 3,750 tons went to Syria and 575 tons went to Iraq.
 General Shazly, the former Egyptian chief of staff, claimed that more than half of the airlifted Soviet hardware actually went to Syria.
 According to Ze'ev Schiff, Arab losses were so high and the attrition rate so great that equipment was taken directly from Soviet and Warsaw Pact stores to supply the airlift.
-Antonov An-12 and AN-22 aircraft flew over 900 missions during the airlift.
+Antonov An-12 and An-22 aircraft flew over 900 missions during the airlift.

-The Soviets supplied another 63,000 tons, mainly to Syria, by means of a sealift by October 30.
+The Soviets supplied another 63,000 tons, mainly to Syria, by means of a sealift by 30 October.
 Historian Gamal Hammad asserts that 400 T-55 and T-62 tanks supplied by the sealift were directed towards replacing Syrian losses, transported from Odessa on the Black Sea to the Syrian port of Latakia.
 Hammad claimed that Egypt did not receive any tanks from the Soviets.
 The sealift may have included Soviet nuclear weapons, which were not unloaded but kept in Alexandria harbor until November to counter the Israeli nuclear preparations, which Soviet satellites had detected.
 Soviet intelligence informed Egypt that Israel had armed three nuclear weapons.

 American concern over possible evidence of nuclear warheads for the Soviet Scud missiles in Egypt contributed to Washington's decision to go to DEFCON 3.
 According to documents declassified in 2016, the move to DEFCON 3 was motivated by CIA reports indicating that the Soviet Union had sent a ship to Egypt carrying nuclear weapons along with two other amphibious vessels.
-Soviet troops never landed, though the ship supposedly transporting nuclear weapons did arrive in Egypt.
-Further details are unavailable and may remain classified.